riboseinc/jekyll-theme-open-project/README.md

 The currently recommended Jekyll version is 3 or newer (read about [Jekyll installation](https://jekyllrb.com/docs/#instructions)).

-Note: this theme is known to not work with Ruby older than 2.3, and hasn’t been tested on newer versions.
+NOTE: this theme is known to not work with Ruby older than 2.3, and hasn’t been tested on newer versions.

-### Start new Jekyll site
+### Start a new Jekyll site

     jekyll new my-open-site